We don’t support this browser anymore.

 Our view

-The group’s looking at ways to restructure the business.
-The main option being considered is spinning off one or more of its core divisions in an attempt to unlock shareholder value.
+The group’s still considering ways to restructure the business to unlock value for shareholders.
+The main option being considered is spinning off one or more of its core divisions.
 But we’re not convinced that’s the answer.
 Breathing life back into its young fashion brands (PrettyLittleThing, boohoo, boohooMAN) should be the main focus in our eyes.
 Improvements here would be far more likely to move the dial.

-In terms of actual business performance, customer numbers continued to fall last year.
+In terms of actual business performance, customer numbers continued to fall.
 With key customer performance metrics trending in the wrong direction too, it doesn’t appear that Boohoo’s initiatives are having the desired impact.

 But these savings are being reinvested into keeping prices low, which is the core identity of the brand.
 While we commend the intention behind this, it's hurting the profitability.
 Unless Boohoo regains control over falling customer numbers and volumes, it's going to be very hard to drive revenue and profits back in the right direction.

 There are also Boohoo-specific problems.
 After investing heavily in expanding into the US and setting up a distribution network there, the plug has been pulled.
-That looks set to hurt cash flows and the balance sheet as Boohoo winds up operations, further adding to its near-term problems.
-US customers will now be served from a warehouse in Sheffield, meaning delivery times and costs are likely to be hefty for overseas customers.
+US customers will now be served from a warehouse in Sheffield, meaning delivery times and costs are likely to be hefty, which we don’t think will be good for sales in the region.

 For those prepared to accept more risk, Boohoo's longer-term proposition shows a glimmer of hope.
 Its model allows it to react to changing trends and demand levels extremely quickly, ultimately helping sales and margins when volumes are in full flow.
 This is what keeps prices so low - it's a unique selling point.
 Continually nailing its proposition and bringing customers back to its site is what’s needed, but it’s a tough ask in a competitive market.